Archetypes

 From Seekers

-- Fenriloogamon Takemikazuchi (MY)
+- Fenriloogamon (MR)

 - Kazuchimon (YG)

 Try to stay at 3 security because half your effects won't fire if you have more and half your effects won't fire if you have less.
+With plenty of tools for getting to 3 and staying there, including an end-of-attack unsuspend by trashing security, this deck boasts a blast jogress level 7 that can fieldwipe with relative ease.

 - Brigadramon (K)